 Hey, You, Get Off Of My Cloud

-Although it’s wise to make your weekend base in Yosemite Valley, don’t forget that stunning granite formation is a mere one percent of the park’s total area.
-So with fresh legs, a tank of gas, and a cup of coffee, spend your first Yosemite morning driving up above the valley on the Tioga Road toward the beautiful Tuolumne Meadows.
-Keep one eye open for bears, and the other on the lookout for Tenaya Lake, a breathtaking glacial formation that will come in handy later, when your feet are in desperate need of a soak.
+Although it’s wise to make your weekend base in Yosemite Valley, don’t forget that it’s just one percent of the park’s total area.
+So with fresh legs and a full tank of gas, spend your first morning in Yosemite driving up above the valley on the Tioga Road toward Tuolumne Meadows.
+Keep one eye open for bears and the other on the lookout for Tenaya Lake, a breathtaking glacial formation that will come in handy when your feet are in need of a soak.

-With a backpack full of picnic supplies and plenty of water, begin your hike at Tenaya Lake’s Sunrise trailhead and follow signs to Clouds Rest, a challenging 15-mile roundtrip journey that will lead you to one of the most spectacular views in the park.
-But hikers be warned: If you have a fear of heights, this trail might not be for you.
+Your hike begins at Tenaya Lake’s Sunrise trailhead and leads to Clouds Rest, the kind of spectacular viewpoint that makes a 15-mile roundtrip journey worthwhile.
+But hikers be warned: If you have a fear of heights, this trail is not for you.
 In the final stretch before the 9,930-foot summit, the path disappears into a granite slope with sheer cliffs to the left and right.
 Just stay low to the ground and pray that the wind is kind—you’ll be rewarded at the top with a 360-degree panorama of Yosemite Valley and the High Sierra.

 Dome Sweet Dome